-- (ix) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments).
-In our opinion and according to the information and explanations given by the management, , the company has utilized the monies raised by term loans for the purposes for which they were raised. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given by the Management, we report that no material fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) No managerial remuneration has been paid or provided by the Company during the year.
-Accordingly the reporting requirement of paragraph 3(xi) of the Order is not applicable. - (xii) In our opinion the Company is not a Nidhi Company.
-Therefore the provisions of Clause 3(xii) of the Order are not applicable to the Company. - (xiii) According to the information and explanation given to us and on the basis of our examination of the records of the Company, all the transactions with related parties are in compliance with Sections 177 and 188 of the Act where applicable and also the details disclosed in note no. 23 to the Financial Statements are in accordance with the applicable Indian Accounting Standards. - (xiv) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Hence reporting requirement of paragraph 3(xiv) of the Order is not applicable to the Company. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him.
-Accordingly reporting requirement of paragraph 3(xv) of the Order is not applicable to the Company. - (xvi) According to the information given and as explained to us, the company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+- (ix) The Company has not raised any moneys by way of initial public offer or further public offer.
+In our opinion and according to the information and explanations given by the management, the company has utilized the monies raised by term loans and debt instruments for the purposes for which they were raised. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given by the Management, we report that no material fraud by the company or the Company by officers or employees has been noticed or reported during the year. - (xi) The Company has not paid managerial remuneration during the year.
+Accordingly, the reporting requirement of paragraph 3(xi) of the Order is not applicable. - (xii) In our opinion the Company is not a Nidhi Company.
+Therefore, the reporting requirement of Clause 3(xii) of the Order is not applicable to the Company. - (xiii) According to the information and explanation given to us and on the basis of our examination of the records of the Company, all the transactions with related parties are in compliance with Sections 177 and 188 of the Act where applicable and also the details which have been disclosed in note no. 24 to the financial statements are in accordance with the applicable Indian Accounting Standards. - (xiv) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Hence the reporting requirement of paragraph 3(xiv) of the Order are not applicable to the Company. - (xv) According to the information and explanations given to us, the Company has not entered into any non-cash transactions with Directors or persons connected with directors and hence reporting requirement of paragraph 3(xv) of the Order are not applicable to the Company. - (xvi) According to the information given and as explained to us, the company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

 For Manubhai & Shah LLP

 Chartered Accountants

-Firm's Registration No 106041W/W100136
+Firm's Registration No.106041W/W100136

-(K.C.Patel)
+(K. C Patel)